 Amazon, Flipkart and other online retailers require you to enter a unique barcode number into the product ID field when listing your product online.
 Amazon’s website guides you through their registration process and entering your products barcode number is usually the first step.
 This is how Amazon ensures your product or GTIN is not already listed.

-The UCC (now known as GS1) originally issued all of the stock that India Barcodes sells.
+The Uniform Code Council (UCC now known as GS1) originally issued all of the stock that India Barcodes sells.
 We therefore guarantee that the codes are genuine and unique.
-Our customers have success stocking their products in retail outlets in India and worldwide as well as e-commerce platforms such as Amazon and FlipKart.
+Our customers have success stocking their products in retail outlets in India and worldwide as well as e-commerce platforms such as Amazon and FlipKart with few exceptions.
 However, we strongly suggest that you make contact with the retailers you are looking to supply with your products first, to check about their individual barcode guidelines before making any barcode purchases.

 When purchasing barcodes you have a few options, basically you can go directly to GS1 who charge up front membership fees as well as annual subscription costs which begin at around 40,000 INR per year (their cheapest rate).
 After this, GS1 will supply you with a prefix only, it is up to you to contract a third party business to generate your product codes and barcode images.
 This process can expensive for most small businesses.
 If you have purchased barcodes from GS1 and require image generation India Barcodes can generate the corresponding images in any format required complete with the OCRB human readable font.

 The UCC (now known as GS1) originally issued all of our stock.
 We guarantee that the codes we supply are globally unique and are yours for life with no need for annual renewal fees.
 You will also notice some other competing businesses online.
 The level of service, customer support, quality of image generation and price varies between them all.